 Shape Note Bibliography, compiled by John Bealle.
 Extensively expanded in 1998, this is a impressive and useful guide to books, journal articles and other materials on shape note singing through 1998, compiled by an historian/folklorist/sociologist who has sung Sacred Harp music for decades.
 The listings are classified under the following headings: bibliographic sources, concepts, culture groups, geographic regions, influences, musical forms, tunebook compilers, and tunebooks.

-Shape Note Recordings Index, compiled and frequently updated by Berkley Moore.
+Shape Note Recordings Index, compiled by Berkley Moore.
 This very useful resource lists essentially every audio recording of Sacred Harp and Sacred Harp-style music that is or has recently been in print and distributed to the public, including field recordings and performances by amateur and professional groups.
 Many recordings of English West Gallery music are also listed.
 The index consists of two sections: (1) an index of tunes, which lists all albums in which each tune is found, and (2) an index of albums which lists all tunes on each album.

 Maps to Shape-Note Singings, produced by Karen Willard and Tim Slattery.
 The remarkable site on the Fasola.org Page contains two very high-quality maps (large and small format) with driving directions and information on singings for each of many singing locations, with emphasis on the hard-to-find locations in the rural South.
 Over 280 singings at over 210 locations were included as of last count, and additional ones are being added as work proceeds and as new singings are established.
 Karen Willard researched and created the maps and driving directions, while Tim Slattery did the CGI programming.